nmdp-bioinformatics/web-hml-fhir-converter/readme.md

 Running this application locally requires Node package manager, this can be obtained at: https://nodejs.org/en/.
 It is recommended that you use the 'Current (v 7.2.1)' version of node.js.
 Bower will also be required, this can easily be installed by in the build & development section.

 Ruby is required to install compass.
-Please see build & devopment section for details.
+Please see build & development section for details.

 ## Build & development (Build / Run Environment)